SolaceDev/solace-dev-codelabs/markdown/integrations/spark-streaming/spark-streaming.md

 ###	Using SSL Communication

 This section outlines how to update the event broker and Spring Framework configuration to switch the client connection to using secure connections with the event broker.
 For the purposes of illustration, this section uses a server certificate on the event broker and basic client authentication.
 It is possible to configure Solace JMS to use client certificates instead of basic authentication.
 This is done using configuration steps that are very similar to those outlined in this document.
-The Solace documentation [Client Authentication and Authorization](https://docs.solace.com/Features/Client-authentication-and-authorization.htm) and [Solace JNDI and Data Connection Properties](https://docs.solace.com/Solace-JMS-API/JMS-Properties-Reference.htm) outline the extra configuration items required to switch from basic authentication to client certificates.
+The Solace Security documentation [Client Authentication and Authorization](https://docs.solace.com/Security/Security-Solace.htmm) and [Solace JNDI and Data Connection Properties](https://docs.solace.com/Solace-JMS-API/JMS-Properties-Reference.htm) outline the extra configuration items required to switch from basic authentication to client certificates.

 To change a Spring application from using a plain text connection to a secure connection, first the event broker configuration must be updated and then the Solace JMS configuration within the Spring Framework must be updated as described in the next sections.